ParadropLabs/ParadropTutorial/README.md

 is disabled, so you will need to upload your public key to the router to enable RSA authentication.

-Run this command during the tutorial to enable SSH access from your VM.
+You will be assigned a router to use during the tutorial.
+After you receive your router, run this command to enable SSH access with your key.

     pdtools device <address> sshkeys add /home/ubuntu/.ssh/id_rsa.pub